You can view the web version at trails.colorado.gov. Or, you can search COTREX in the Google Play Store and Apple Store for the mobile app.

 COTREX is for everyone – hikers, bikers, ATV riders, equestrian riders, wheelchair users and others.

-While we have built what we think is a robust tool that includes most features that land managers and the public want, there still may be locally desired features that may not be addressed in COTREX.
-For instance, the CBGTrails integrates with Strava and they are running a trailquest race to see which local can bike all trails in the Gunnison Valley Trail System the fastest (Spoiler: this lady won).
+While we have built what we think is a robust tool including most features land managers and the public want, there still may be locally desired features that may not be addressed in COTREX.
+For instance, the Crested Butte/Gunnsion trails app (CBGTrails) integrates with Strava.
+CBGTrails held a trailquest race to see which local could bike all trails in the Gunnison Valley trail system the fastest (Spoiler: this lady won).

 The trail near your house might not be on COTREX for a couple reasons: